 Breakfast is the most important meal of the day.
 It becomes more so for diabetics who have to keep the blood sugar levels on an even keel.
 A wholesome breakfast ensures high energy levels throughout the day.
 It stops you from binging on calorie-rich junk food mid-morning.
 Even if you wake up with high sugar levels, do not skip breakfast.
-For these days, foods that have a low glycemic index are a good option.
+These days, foods that have a low glycemic index are a good option.
 For other days, there are a whole lot of diabetic-friendly alternatives to choose from.
 Take a look at some of these.

 Nothing beats smoothies when it comes to easy-peasy, filling breakfasts.
-Blend your favourite fruits like banana or strawberries, low-fat yogurt, some oats with nuts and some ice.
+Blend your favourite fruits like banana or strawberries, low-fat yoghurt, some oats with nuts and some ice.
 For the adventurous, there are whole lots of flavours like ginger and cinnamon that can be added.
 This is your quickest, healthiest breakfast that can be had on-the-go.

-Oats is the super food for diabetics.
+Oats is the superfood for diabetics.
 Fibre-rich, high in nutritional value and with a low glycemic index, Oats can be eaten boiled with milk and with vegetables.
 Oats dosas, idlis and pancakes work well with the Indian palate.
 Eating them regularly has known to decrease insulin resistance in diabetics.

 Nothing can kick start the day like a bowl of freshly cut fruits.
 Apples, bananas, citrus, papaya and other fruits can be relished with some chopped nuts.
-You get your daily dose of fibre, good fats from the nuts, and a sweet start to the day without a blood sugar spike- a win-win on all counts.
+You get your daily dose of fibre, good fats from the nuts and a sweet start to the day without a blood sugar spike- a win-win on all counts.
 Avoid fruit juices as they lack fibre and are full of carbohydrates.

 Who can deny the benefits of a wholesome salad?
 Add your vegetables of choice like cucumbers, tomatoes, cabbage, lettuce, onions and others, add some quinoa or cottage cheese, drizzle with some olive oil, lemon juice, season and gorge on this in the morning for a good, filling meal.